17 Cool Tourist Attractions to Visit in Calgary On Your Western Canada Trip

 Heritage Park Historical Village

 The open-air museum showcases life in Western Canada from the time of confederation to the 1930s.
 Sprawling out over 127 acres, over 180 exhibits tell the story of the original settlers of the west.
-Visitors will get an interactive glimpse at the conditions & aesthetics of small-town Alberta from this bygone era.
+Visitors will get an interactive glimpse at the conditions and aesthetics of small-town Alberta from this bygone era.

 Visiting Heritage Park Historical Village with children?
 One of the highlights is riding on the antique train.